ahmdabos/lumen-angularjs/api/README.md

 A RESTful API based on Lumen micro-framework with OAuth2.
 Lumen API OAuth is a simple application, indented for small projects, helps to understand creating RESTful APIs with Lumen and OAuth2, know how to authenticate and authorize, and more.

-The RESTful API for Posts and Comments, where Users can view, create, update, and delete.
+The RESTful API for Articles and Comments, where Users can view, create, update, and delete.
 It provides authorization mechanism to authorize against access tokens using OAuth2, ownership, and non-admin Vs admin users.

 :mega: A full tutorial on building a RESTful API with Lumen and OAuth2 can be found on [Medium](https://medium.com/omarelgabrys-blog/building-restful-apis-with-lumen-and-oauth2-8ba279c6a31).